MEDICARE PART D

 Can You Cancel Medicare Part D Coverage?

-If you signed up by mistake, or if you aren’t using Part D coverage, you can disenroll from it.
+If you signed up by mistake, or if you aren’t using Part D coverage, you can disenroll.
 You may, however, need to wait until an open enrollment period to make these changes.
 During that time, you should carefully evaluate any Medicare supplement programs you have purchased so you can decide whether or not you want to keep them.
 You’ll be able to re-enroll in the future if your situation changes.
 But keep in mind that you may have to wait for an open enrollment period again.

 What If You Have Other Insurance?